 – Signing your Tenancy Agreement for your New Home:

 Once the application and reference forms have all been completed and agreed by Osprey, we will produce an Assured Shorthold Tenancy Agreement for signing.
 The start date will be agreed between you and Osprey (representing the landlord); the initial term can be 6 or 12 months but a minimum term of 6 months applies.

 Upon signing your Assured Shorthold Tenancy Agreement you must pay the following:

 This must be either cash or cleared funds in our account; we cannot release the keys until the funds have cleared.
 So if you intend to pay by cheque, please send 5 days prior to the start of the tenancy agreement to allow time to clear.

-This is typically equivalent to six weeks rent but this can vary depending on the property and whether it is furnished or unfurnished.
+This is typically equivalent to five weeks rent but this can vary depending on the property and whether it is furnished or unfurnished.
 This is registered with the Deposit Protection Service.